How to send a stream using cURL

 Now, go to your control panel “My account menu” and check your Apikey.

 Its a big alphanumeric token like 98346673a6377ef1fde2357ebdcb0da582b150b00cabcd5a0d83045425407ab4.

 Now we define our data.
 It will be a simple data set with temperature and humidity:

 Finally we need a REST client.
 This client can be whatever you want that can create full HTTP request including headers, verbs and so on.

 In this tutorial we will use cURL.
 If you are not familiar with cURL you might want to check the official page: http://curl.haxx.se/ for installation instructions and documentation.
 We will assume you will have it installed and running.
 You can also follow this tutorial with other REST clients such as hurl (http://www.hurl.it/) or Poster plugin (https://addons.mozilla.org/en-us/firefox/addon/poster/)

 Your payload, the stream to send to Carriots, will be:

 If you prefer to send the stream in XML format, then your payload will be:

 Protocol will be used in future versions of Carriots along with checksum.
-Let it be v1 or whatever for the protocol and leave it blank for the checksum.
-Both will be ignored for the actual REST API version.
+Use v2 for the protocol.

 The at field is the epoch time for the stream you can run date +%s to get it in Unix/Linux shell or go to http://www.epochconverter.com/ hre and grab one. data field contains your data.